 Expand Document Types by clicking the arrow to the left

-Select the "Home
+Select the "Home" Document Type.

 Before we start adding properties to the Document Type we need to create a group to hold the property.

-Click Add group and name the group "Content
+Click Add group and name the group "Content".

 To convert a group to a tab, see the Convert a group to a tab section in the Using Tabs article.